3 Tree Diseases Nebraska Homeowners Should Watch Out For

 Prevention: Go easy on spring nitrogen that pushes soft growth.
 Pick resistant varieties when you can.

 Management: Prune 8 to 12 inches below visible symptoms.
-Disinfect tools between EVERY cut with alcohol or a diluted bleach solution.
+Disinfect tools between every cut with alcohol or a diluted bleach solution.
 For severe cases, delay heavy pruning until dormancy.

 The Latest From Whelans